FASTSHIFT/X-TRACK/Software/X-Track/Simulator/LVGL.Simulator/lvgl/docs/porting/display.md

 This way the buffers used in `lv_disp_draw_buf_t` can be smaller to hold only the required number of bits for the given area size.
 Note that rendering with `set_px_cb` is slower than normal rendering.
 - `monitor_cb` A callback function that tells how many pixels were refreshed and in how much time.
 Called when the last chunk is rendered and sent to the display.
 - `clean_dcache_cb` A callback for cleaning any caches related to the display.
+- `render_start_cb` A callback function that notifies the display driver that rendering has started.
+It also could be used to wait for VSYNC to start rendering.
+It's useful if rendering is faster than a VSYNC period.

 LVGL has built-in support to several GPUs (see `lv_conf.h`) but if something else is required these functions can be used to make LVGL use a GPU:
 - `gpu_fill_cb` fill an area in the memory with a color.